mozilla/PyPOM/docs/user_guide.rst

 .. note::

-  The default timeout of 10 seconds may be considered excessive, and you may with to reduce it.
+  The default timeout of 10 seconds may be considered excessive, and you may wish to reduce it.
 It it not recommended to increase the timeout however.
 If you have interactions that take longer than the default you may find that you have a performance issue that will considerably affect the user experience.